bhmohit/NBAViz/README.md

 ## Currently Working On 🛠️

 - Enhancing the aesthetics of the frontend.
-- Integrating live/recent game data into the application.
 - Deploying the application.

 ## How To Setup ⚙️